 Discussions about Alternative Business Structures (ABS) in law firms often produce a lot of spirited debates, especially when the proposals about this idea are discussed by American Bar Association entities.
 Generally ABS refers to various different ideas about non-lawyer ownership or management of law firms.
 Last year when the ABA Commission on the Future of Legal Services published an issues paper and solicited comments on ABS, various state bar associations and other lawyer organizations reacted strongly and filed comments opposing ABS.
-Those with an interest can read the Issue paper and comments on the Commission's website.
-For example, the ABA Family Law Section comment was "On behalf of the Section of Family Law, we pose the following question: WHAT PART OF “NO!”
+There was many colorful comments submitted by lawyers.
+For example, the ABA Family Law Section comment was “On behalf of the Section of Family Law, we pose the following question: WHAT PART OF “NO!”
 DO YOU NOT UNDERSTAND?
-We remain unalterably opposed to these repeated, previously failed efforts to foist ABS upon our profession or our ethics."
+We remain unalterably opposed to these repeated, previously failed efforts to foist ABS upon our profession or our ethics.”

 It is easy to understand the concerns from the legal profession.
 The practice of law cannot ethically be just about profit-and-loss decision making.
 So there are concerns that a non-lawyer administrator might tell a lawyer to not do any more work on an matter with a critical hearing date approaching because the client’s retainer had been exhausted or tell a lawyer to unethically do more work on a matter where a solution was found relatively quickly with limited expense.
 But the negative reaction to ABS proposals is often so strong that one wonders if those responding have completely considered the potential benefits.